 - Organizations cannot be accredited if they advocate for unscientific approaches to diagnosis or therapy, or if their education promotes recommendations, treatment, or manners of practicing healthcare that are determined to have risks or dangers that outweigh the benefits or are known to be ineffective in the treatment of patients.

 The Office for CME's Presenter Content Form is used to collect information about presentation content, ensure content is valid, and prevent commercial bias.
 This form also includes best practices for faculty when presenting content in accredited CE.

-As an integral part of our mission to provide the highest quality educational activities to the professional health care community, the CEL strictly adheres to the Accreditation Council for Continuing Medical Education (ACCME) Standards for Integrity and Independence in Accredited Continuing Education.
-The success of continuing medical education activities certified through our office relies on our ability to work closely with both faculty planning committees and industry representatives to deliver programs that positively impact all participants and strongly uphold the standards of commercial support as outlined by the ACCME.
+As an integral part of our mission to provide the highest quality educational activities to the professional health care community, the Office for Continuing Medical Education strictly adheres to the ACCME’s Standards for Integrity and Independence in Accredited Continuing Education.
+The success of continuing medical education activities certified through our office relies on our ability to work closely with both faculty planning committees and industry representatives to deliver programs that positively impact all participants and strongly uphold the standards as outlined by the ACCME.

 - If your program intends to seek support from ineligible companies* please contact the Office for CME to discuss the ACCME’s Standards for Integrity and Independence, educational grants and/or commercial exhibits for upcoming conferences.